 There’s a variety of trails in the park, from easy walks on paved paths, to narrow paths on cliffsides–so you can take your pick based on your skill level!
 What I have listed below are just short overviews, if you’d like a good map on day hikes in Zion, I highly recommend this map by Jake Bramante.

-Always check the Park website for Alerts before you plan any hikes!
+Note: Always check the Park website for Alerts before you plan any hikes!
+There can be closures do to falling rocks and other weather conditions.

 Pa’rus – 3.5 miles round trip.
 Starting at the Campground next to the Visitor’s Center, this trail is nice and easy, and even paved!
 It passes by the Zion Human History Museum and ends at Canyon Junction.
 It follows the Virgin River, and there are a couple bridges to cross along the way.
 Most of the trail isn’t shaded, so it’s better to do it on a cooler overcast day, or perhaps in the morning or evening.
 It was late morning in October when we walked on the trail, and because of the heat and sun we decided to get off it at the history museum.